-Figure 5: effect of temperature and current density on cell potential
+Figure 6: Effect of temperature and current density on cell potential

+4.2.
 Influence of temperature and current density on efficiency and hydrogen yield

-Figure 6 and 7 shows hydrogen flow rate and cell efficiency at different temperatures and current density.
-Hydrogen production increases with a rise in current density.
-The phenomenon is in line with faraday's 1st law of electrolysis, which states that the quantity of hydrogen produced is directly proportional to the input current.
-The faraday efficiency (Eq.9) is closer to 1 at a higher current density.
-The cell efficiency, on the other hand, decreases with increased current density.
-Cell efficiency is related to input power and hydrogen yield.
+Figures 7 and 8, respectively, show the effects of current density and temperature on hydrogen flow rate and cell efficiency.
+Faraday's 1st law of electrolysis states that the quantity of hydrogen produced is directly proportional to the input current, which is seen in figure 8 as Hydrogen production increases with the rise in current density.
+On the other hand, cell efficiency is related to energy and faraday efficiency (Eq.13).
 At higher current density, more energy loss occurs due to overvoltages leading to lower efficiency.
-The increase in temperature, however, results in higher efficiency since the reversible voltage diminishes at a higher temperature eq.
-Hydrogen yield decreases slightly at higher temperatures due to the drop in the faraday efficiency.
+Higher temperature increases efficiency since the cell voltage decreases with rising temperature.
+Hydrogen yield decreases slightly at higher temperatures due to the drop in the faraday efficiency (Eq.11).

-Figure 7:effect of temperature and current on cell efficiency
+Figure 7: Effect of temperature and current on H2 yield

-Figure 6:effect of temperature and current on H2 yield
+Figure 8: Effect of temperature and current on cell efficiency

+4.3.
 Temperature and pressure optimisation

-Figures 8 and 9 show the effects of temperature and pressure on hydrogen production as well as cell efficiency, identified as essential parameters for electrolyser optimisation (Lubitz and Tumas, 2007).
-Pressure and temperature could be used to optimise the process when input power is lower than the desired value.
-It shows that when the current density is lower, efficiency and hydrogen production can be kept at the desired value by lowering the pressure and increasing the temperature
+Figure 9 shows the effects of temperature and pressure on cell efficiency.
+Identified as essential parameters for electrolyser optimisation (Lubitz and Tumas, 2007), pressure and temperature could be used to optimise the process when input power is lower than the desired value.
+The figure shows that when the current density is lower, cell efficiency can be kept at the desired value by lowering the pressure and increasing the temperature